jghamburg/jghamburg.github.io/_posts/2022-01-02-001-java-property-based-testing.md

 * No exceptions occur, at least no unexpected ones - wrong data is identified on entering the service udner test.
+* Verify http return values of your REST services by calling them with randomly generated input data.
-* No 5xx return codes in http requests, maybe you even require 2xx all the time
+  So verify that no 5xx return codes in http requests are returned
 * All return values are valid

 ### Test Oracle